 MELVIN M. NEWLAND, MINISTER

 (Powerpoint slides are available at no charge.
-Just e-mail me at firstname.lastname@example.org with your request - #216.)
+Just e-mail me at firstname.lastname@example.org & request PP #216.)

-But this morning I want to kick off the season with a message that I have chosen to title, "Four Jewels of Easter."
+Today I want to celebrate His resurrection with a message that I have titled, "Four Jewels of Easter."
 And in order to do that, please listen to these words of the apostle Peter to the thousands of people crowding around him & the other apostles on the Day of Pentecost.

-"God has raised this Jesus to life, & we are all witnesses of the fact.
-Exalted to the right hand of God, He has received from the Father the promised Holy Spirit & has poured out what you now see & hear" [Acts 2:32-33].
+(Acts 2:32-33) "God has raised this Jesus to life, & we are all witnesses of the fact.
+Exalted to the right hand of God, He has received from the Father the promised Holy Spirit & has poured out what you now see & hear."

-"Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord & Christ" [Acts 2:36].
+(Acts 2:36) "Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord & Christ."

 Now with that proclamation of the death, burial, & resurrection of Jesus ringing in our ears, please listen to this story.